- Academics Menu

 The Medical A.A.S. degree program prepares students for employment in private clinics, group practices, hospitals, nursing homes, therapy centers, research institutions, public health institutions, insurance companies, or for employment wherever a knowledge of medical terminology, professional procedures and ethics are required.
 Duties may include bookkeeping, billing, scheduling appointments, processing insurance claims, ordering laboratory tests and supplies, receiving, interviewing, and instructing patients, as well as general/administrative office responsibilities.
 It also provides the student with excellent preparation for secretarial positions in any business.

 * In order to meet the requirements for OFC 122, Intermediate Keyboarding, students must have completed OFC 121, Beginning Keyboarding, or pass a proficiency exam.
-The proficiency exam will be scheduled by the Business Division prior to the beginning of classes each semester.
+The proficiency exam will be scheduled by the Business Department prior to the beginning of classes each semester.
 Students will be required to pass a timed writing and complete a variety of word processing documents.
-For more information, call the Business Division at 315-786-2287.
+For more information, call the Business Department at 315-786-2287.

 ** May substitute appropriate mathematics course.